hemanth-vijaywargi-au17/capstone-project-mdashfaque-mamdu-au17-1/README.md

 # DEV BLOG

 # Introduction
-    DEB BLOG is a bloggin website.
+    DEV BLOG is a bloggin website.
 Using our web app One can share his knowledge and experience with other people.

 # Key Features